Jalan Besar Stadium: Post-war

 On 12 November 1956, the United States men's national soccer team (USMNT) for the 1956 Summer Olympics played an exhibition game against the Singapore team at the Jalan Besar Stadium.

 On 30 May 1964, a mass rally led by Singaporean statesman Lee Kuan Yew was held at the stadium to mourn and honour the death of Indian statesman Jawaharlal Nehru, whom Lee considered "a staunch friend" during the decolonisation era after World War II.
 Nehru had previously spoke at the stadium when he visited the country in June 1950, calling for "peace and conciliation" in the region while decolonisation was underway.

 The stadium was also host to many major events in Singapore's history, such as being the venue for the first Singapore Youth Festival in 1955, the first Singapore Armed Forces Day in 1969, and the 1984 National Day Parade.

 Redevelopment

 In December 1999, the original field was closed for rebuilding.
 The new stadium was opened later in June 2003 with a seating capacity of 6,000.
 The position of the pitch was retained in the exact position as the previous stadium.

-SAFFC (Now Warriors FC) played their 2009 and 2010 AFC Champions League group stage matches at the stadium which see them faced Suwon Samsung Bluewings from Korea, Kashima Antlers from Japan and Shanghai Shenhua from China for the 2009 tournament.
+SAFFC (Now Warriors) played their 2009 and 2010 AFC Champions League group stage matches at the stadium which saw them face Suwon Samsung Bluewings from South Korea, Kashima Antlers from Japan and Shanghai Shenhua from China for the 2009 tournament.

-The following year in the 2010 tournament, SAFFC is drawn in a group with Suwon Samsung Bluewings, Gamba Osaka from Japan and Henan Jianye from China.
-On 13 April 2010, they become the first Singapore club to achieve a win against Henan Jianye in a 2–1 win which surprisingly SAFFC finished in third place above Henan Jianye with 4 points.
+The following year in the 2010 tournament, SAFFC was drawn in a group with Suwon Samsung Bluewings, Gamba Osaka from Japan and Henan Jianye from China.
+On 13 April 2010, they became the first Singapore club to achieve a win in the competition, against Henan Jianye in a 2–1 win which surprisingly SAFFC finished in third place above Henan Jianye with 4 points.